0xc0170/mbed-rust-frdm-k64f-blinky/README.md

 ### Current status

-It's still work in progress, as for example interrupts are not properly working, thus wait() function is commented out.
+It's work in progress.

 - mbed rust API in the separate module (DigitalOut will be there, not part of this app)
 - use cargo for everything (+ build script if required)
 - target definitions - to have a complete definition for K64F target, the PinNames or other enums/macros.
 - DigitalOut should be generic - currently gpio array is set to 4 (sizeof gpio_t for K64F), either to use dynamic allocation by mbed, or rust
 - to have multiple mbed targets supported
+- Makefile to build mbed library (only C code)